 - Pray a prayer like this: "God, I'm not leaving this spot until I receive something from you!"
-That something could be anything: a warm heart, courage, conviction, a sense of "aha!", peace. - How can I use my senses: touch, sound, sight? (and more on that in Gentle Exercise 3).
+That something could be anything: a warm heart, courage, conviction, a sense of "aha!", peace. - How can you use your senses: touch, sound, sight? (and more on that in Exercise 3).